 Data will be collected using semi-structured interviews via the medium of Skype.
-The

-Analysis (IPA) (Smith, Flowers & Larkin, 2009) to draw out main themes which reflect the
+The interviews will then be transcribed and analysed using Interpretative Phenomenological Analysis (IPA) (Smith, Flowers & Larkin, 2009) to draw out main themes which reflect the researcher's perspective of the participants' experience.
 Background